mindkin/hourfleet/docs/datasecurity.md

 Each tenant within a geographic region will have provisioned for it a *dedicated* Azure Key Vault in order to limit any security breaches of any single tenant.
 There is also a dedicated Key Vault for the platforms own exclusive use.

 All access to Azure Key Vault will be secured via HTTPS.
 All access to all secrets by Hourfleet is limited to read-only access to all secrets and keys, from a dedicated account specific to the specific tenant.
-Direct access to these data stores is permitted to Hourfleet support staff.
+Direct access to these data stores is permitted via HTTPS to Hourfleet support staff.

 ### Access to Tenancy Data